 See the rest of the best corn mazes in Boston here!

-It’s been two years of modified racing, but the Head of the Charles regatta will be finally back in full force October 21 this year.
+The Head of the Charles regatta returns October 18-20 this year.
 It’s a fun spectacle to cheer on the rowers from these five iconic HOCR viewing spots.

 A spookier alternative to the classic autumn nature walk is exploring one of Massachusetts’ ghost towns.
 As our state is home to some of the first settlements in the United States, it’s no surprise that there are plenty of ghost towns around.
 Whether the original inhabitants abandoned the villages over decades or were forced to leave, there’s plenty of interesting history remaining for you to explore on a hike through ages past.